 For many commercial installations a series of string inverters typically will be used to cope with the higher number of panels.

 String inverters are simple, proven and ideal if your roof is clear of any shading and your rooftop panels do not face in different directions – for example due to a gabled roof with different pitches and aspects.

-Equally if one part of your solar panels array has a different aspect and receives less sun then the output across all of your system will be degraded.
+If one part of your solar panels’ array has a different aspect and receives less sun then the output across your entire solar system may be degraded.